Kwai Tara Riverside Villas Review

 Bukit Bintang Izumi Hotel Room

 I stayed in a standard no window room.
-Having no windows is not as bad you might think…
+Having no windows is not as bad as you might think…

 Izumi Hotel Bathroom